• Skip to primary navigation

 Students gather in Parliament Square to protest against the introduction of top-up fees in the UK, London, 2004.
 In January 2004 – an hour or so after this photograph was taken – Tony Blair’s Labour government won its vote to introduce student top-up fees, thereby allowing British universities, by law, to set their own level of tuition fees, rather than adhering to the rate previously set by the government.
 Though the introduction of student top-up fees faced widespread opposition, with many arguing it would create a two-tiered education system in the UK, the government was able to narrowly win the decision with 316 voting for the bill and 311 against.
 The rate set by the government at that time was £1,050 a year for undergraduates.
 Ten years later, the average annual cost of tuition fees in the UK is now £9,188, which makes university tuition fees in England among the highest in the world.

 Students gather in Parliament Square to protest against the introduction of top-up fees in the UK, London, 2004.
 In January 2004 – an hour or so after this photograph was taken – Tony Blair’s Labour government won its vote to introduce student top-up fees, thereby allowing British universities, by law, to set their own level of tuition fees, rather than adhering to the rate previously set by the government.
+Though the introduction of student top-up fees faced widespread opposition, with many arguing it would create a two-tiered education system in the UK, the government was able to narrowly win the decision with 316 voting for the bill and 311 against.
 The rate set by the government at that time was £1,050 a year for undergraduates.
-Ten years later, the average annual cost of tuition fees in the UK was £9,188, which makes university tuition fees in England among the highest in the world (2004).
+Ten years later, the average annual cost of tuition fees in England was around £9,000, which makes university tuition fees in England among the highest in the world (2004).

 “FAIR PAY IS 30K” Fire Brigades Union (FBU) demonstration, Hyde Park, London, 2002.
 In December 2002, 20,000 firefighters and trade unionists from around the UK marched through the centre of London demanding fairer pay for British firefighters.
 As night fell over the city and the demonstration drew to a close, the crowd heard Fire Brigades Union General Secretary Andy Gilchrist “douse hopes of a swift end to the dispute with a combative speech warning that the union would pull out of mediation talks at the first sign of Government intervention” (The Guardian).
 Image copyright © Thaddeus Pope 2002.